CAN: Feature Co-Action for Click-Through Rate Prediction

-\begin{itemize} \item Sequence cut-off.
-The length of 16 user features range from 50 to 200.
-To reduce the memory access cost, we simply apply sequence cut-off to our user features, e.g., all user behaviour sequences of length 200 are reduce to 50.
-The most recent behaviours are kept.
-The sequence cut-off promote the QPS (Query Per Second) by 20\% yet results in 0.1\% decrease of AUC, which is acceptable. \item Combination reduction.
-6 ad features and 15 user feature can obtain up to 90 feature combinations which is a heavy burden.
-Empirically, the combinations with ad feature and user feature of the same type can better model the feature co-occurrence.
-According to this principle, we keep the combinations like ``item\_id'' and ``item\_click\_history'' and ``category\_id'' and ``category\_click\_history'' and remove some irrelevant combinations.
-In this way, the number of combinations reduce from 90 to 48 which brings 30\% QPS improvement. \item Computational kernel optimization.
-The co-action computation refers to a time-consuming large matrix multiplication between $P_{item}$ and $P_{user}$ with shape of [Batch\_size $\times$ K $\times$ dim\_in $\times$ dim\_out] $\times$ [batch\_size $\times$ K $\times$ seq\_len $\times$ dim\_in], where K, seq\_len, dim\_in and dim\_out denote the number of feature co-action, length of user behavior sequence, MLP input dimension and output dimension, respectively.
+\begin{itemize}[leftmargin=*] \item \textbf{Sequence cut-off.} The length of 16 kinds user features ranges from 50 to 200.
+We elegantly apply sequence cut-off to reduce memory cost, e.g., all user behavior sequences with length 200 are truncated at length 50.
+The most recent behaviors are kept.
+The sequence cut-off promotes the QPS (Query Per Second) by 20\% yet results in a 0.1\% decrease of AUC, which is acceptable. \item \textbf{Combination reduction.} 6 ad features and 15 user features can obtain up to 90 combinations which is a heavy burden.
+Empirically, the combinations of the same kind of ad and user feature can better model the co-occurrence.
+According to this principle, we keep the combinations like ``item\_id'', ``item\_click\_history'', ``category\_id'', ``category\_click\_history'' and remove some irrelevant combinations.
+In this way, the number of feature combinations reduces from 90 to 48 which brings 30\% QPS improvement. \item \textbf{Computational kernel optimization.} The feature interaction computation refers to a time-consuming large matrix multiplication between $P_{induction}$ and $P_{feed}$ with shape of [batch\_size $\times$ $M$ $\times$ dim\_in $\times$ dim\_out] $\times$ [batch\_size $\times$ $M$ $\times$ $T \times$ dim\_in], where $M$, $T$, dim\_in and dim\_out denote the number of feature interaction, length of user behavior sequence, MLP input and output dimension, respectively.